Pravin Bhatt

 Pravin Bhatt (Praveen Bhatt) is an Indian film cinematographer, director and screenwriter, who has worked in Hindi cinema from 1970s to 2010s and shot most of the films directed by Mahesh Bhatt, like Arth (1982) and Aashiqui (1990) and his son Vikram Bhatt, Raaz (2002).
-Besides this he shot films like Umrao Jaan (1981), Masoom (1983) and Agneepath (1990).
+He has also shot films like Umrao Jaan (1981), Masoom (1983) and Agneepath (1990).

 Career

-Bhatt started his career as a cameraman in Maa Baap (1960), followed by Hariyali Aur Rasta (1962) directed by his father Vijay Bhatt, who gave him break as a cinematographer in his next feature film, Himalay Ki Godmein (1965), he went on to work in many more films of his father establishing his career as a cinematographer.
+Bhatt started his career as a cameraman in Maa Baap (1960), followed by Hariyali Aur Rasta (1962) directed by his father Vijay Bhatt, who gave him break as a cinematographer in his next feature film, Himalay Ki Godmein (1965), he went on to work in many more films of his father, establishing his career as a cinematographer.
 Then starting with Lahu Ke Do Rang (1979), he shot most of Mahesh Bhatt's films, this was followed by his son Vikram Bhatt's film.
 He was the cinematographer of India's first horror film Haunted 3D.
-Shaapit (2010) marked his 100th film in his career as cinematographer.
+Shaapit (2010) marked his 100th film as a cinematographer.